Central Asia: Climate

 Because Central Asia is landlocked and not buffered by a large body of water, temperature fluctuations are often severe, excluding the hot, sunny summer months.
-In most areas the climate is dry and continental, with hot summers and cool to cold winters, with occasional snowfall.
+In most areas, the climate is dry and continental, with hot summers and cool to cold winters, with occasional snowfall.
 Outside high-elevation areas, the climate is mostly semi-arid to arid.
 In lower elevations, summers are hot with blazing sunshine.
-Winters feature occasional rain and/or snow from low-pressure systems that cross the area from the Mediterranean Sea.
+Winters feature occasional rain or snow from low-pressure systems that cross the area from the Mediterranean Sea.
 Average monthly precipitation is very low from July to September, rises in autumn (October and November) and is highest in March or April, followed by swift drying in May and June.
 Winds can be strong, producing dust storms sometimes, especially toward the end of the summer in September and October.
 Specific cities that exemplify Central Asian climate patterns include Tashkent and Samarkand, Uzbekistan, Ashgabat, Turkmenistan, and Dushanbe, Tajikistan.
 The last of these represents one of the wettest climates in Central Asia, with an average annual precipitation of over 22 in.

 Biogeographically, Central Asia is part of the Palearctic realm.
 The largest biome in Central Asia is the temperate grasslands, savannas, and shrublands biome.
 Central Asia also contains the montane grasslands and shrublands, deserts and xeric shrublands and temperate coniferous forests biomes.

 Climate change

-As of 2022, Central Asia is one of the most vulnerable regions to global climate change in the world and the region's temperature is growing faster than the global average.
+As of 2022, there has been a scarcity of research on climate impacts in Central Asia, even though it experiences faster warming than the global average and is generally considered to be one of the more climate-vulnerable regions in the world.
+Along with West Asia, it has already had greater increases in hot temperature extremes than the other parts of Asia, Rainfall in Central Asia had decreased, unlike elsewhere in Asia, and the frequency and intensity of dust storms had grown (partly due to poor land use practices).
+Droughts have already become more likely, and their likelihood is expected to continue increasing with greater climate change.
+By 2050, people in the Amu Darya basin may be faced with severe water scarcity due to both climate and socioeconomic reasons.